 The second kind of “fuel” is money.
 It also comes in different flavors: money that comes from Newsletters subscriptions; money from tax-deductible contributions; money from special events; money from our trips and tours.
 It is this last source that prompts this message.

-What you may not know is that in just the past two years, Walkabout has conducted the following to celebrate walking as well as to help support the costs of bringing you our 1000-plus walks each year:
+What you may not know is that in just the past few years, Walkabout International has conducted the following to celebrate walking as well as to help support the costs of bringing you our 1000-plus walks each year:

-Local Events: Our annual meeting and auction, Thanksgiving Day dinner, celebrations for our volunteers, the Chinese New Year banquet, Christmas Day Brunch, Lambs Theatre performance
+Local Events: Our annual meeting and auction, Thanksgiving Day dinner, celebrations for our volunteers, the Chinese New Year banquet, Christmas Day Brunch, Lambs Theater performance